ezchx/easy21/README.md

   *	Epsilon = 100 / (100 + N(s)) where N(s) is the number of times the state has been visited
   *	If epsilon is less than a random number from 0-1, then use the prior best action.
 If not, pick a random action.
 So as N(s) increases, epsilon decreases and you are more likely to follow the prior best action.

-3)	If the player stands before busting, then the dealer draws until > 17 or <  1
+3)	If the player stands before busting, the dealer draws until > 17 or <  1

 4)	At the end of each hand, the Q matrix is updated for each state / action combination as follows: